Affordable Online Colleges: How to Limit College Cost

 Online College Tuition Breakdown

-You will encounter different types of fees at different online colleges, such as a Document fee at UC Davis, or a Student Service Facility Fee at Arizona State College (for traditional students).
+You will encounter different types of fees at different online colleges, such as a Document fee, or a Student Service Facility Fee.

 Traditional colleges, even those with credit-hour tuition comparable to an affordable online college, come with add-on expenses.

 The cost savings from taking courses at affordable online colleges can be substantial.
-At Arizona State University, for example, the total undergraduate resident Tuition & Fees is $891, compared to $563 for a student enrolled as an online student.
+At an Arizona state school, for example, the total undergraduate resident tuition and fees is $891, compared to $563 for a student enrolled as an online student.

 But the cost difference between a traditional degree program and online program at the same school, is oftentimes smaller than the cost difference between schools.
 For example, our ranking list for online master’s in nursing revealed that there is over nine times the difference in tuition between these two schools’ nursing programs:

 - Cheapest: $8,206 - Fort Hays State University

 Finding Affordable Online Colleges is Easy